Samurai Shodown! 2

 Samurai Shodown!
-2 (Japanese title: Samurai Spirits!
-2 / サムライスピリッツ!
-2) is a handheld game in SNK's Samurai Shodown series of fighting games, released on the Neo-Geo Pocket Color in 1999.
+2 (Note: Known in Japan as Samurai Spirits!
+2 (サムライスピリッツ!
+2, Samurai Supirittsu!
+Tsu)) is a handheld game in SNK's Samurai Shodown series of fighting games, released on the Neo-Geo Pocket Color in 1999.
 Unlike its predecessor, which was released for the monochrome Neo Geo Pocket, it features full color graphics.
 It was designed as a conversion from the most recent game in the Samurai Shodown series, Samurai Shodown 64: Warriors Rage, and almost all of its story events, endings and cutscenes are derived from its arcade cousin.
 Almost all of the characters from Samurai Shodown 64: Warriors Rage are included (the sole exception being Hanma Yagyu).
 It also re-added two series favorites who were not in the arcade release, Charlotte and Yagyu Jubei.

 The game was ported to the Nintendo Switch, and was offered as a digital pre-order bonus for Samurai Shodown (2019).
 This version was later released as part of Neo Geo Pocket Color Selection Vol. 1 in 2021.